paretoman/votekit/src/pages/architecture.md

     * Nearly identical mirrors of the classes for Candidates above exist for CandidateDns.
 * VizEntities
     * Draws handles for voters and candidates.
+    * CircleGraphic makes an animated circle.
+    * SquareGraphic makes an animated square and shows stats.

 ## UI